 Our Center for Health Policy and Law provides a rich context for students and researchers interested in public health law, health and human rights, health governance, health care financing, drug law, intellectual property, bioethics, health care delivery law and the regulation of our health care systems.
 It is guided by faculty with diverse areas of expertise and is affiliated with an array of university-wide institutes, programs and experiential learning opportunities.

-In addition to offering a broad curriculum in health and public health law, the center sponsors conferences, lectures, colloquia, a Health Law Moot Court team, the Health Law Student Association and workshops that introduce students to career opportunities in the growing field of health law and policy.
+In addition to offering a broad curriculum in health and public health law, the center sponsors conferences, lectures, colloquia, the Health Law Student Association and workshops that introduce students to career opportunities in the growing field of health law and policy.

 Students benefit from the school’s signature Cooperative Legal Education Program.
 With opportunities extended by more than 1,000 employers, all JD students are guaranteed three full-time work experiences.
 For those students interested in careers in health law, there are opportunities to spend co-ops working with NGOs, law firms, government offices and companies that specialize in health-related fields.